-The most direct connections to France are offered by the departure airport from Prague.
+The most direct connections to France are offered by the departure airport from London.
 From here we can take a direct flight to Paris, Nice, Toulouse, Bordeaux, Nantes, Marseille or Lyon.

 List of airports

 Due to the large area of France, there are many airports.
 In the most frequently used places we find the following airports:

 |Nice||Nice Côte d’Azur Airport||NCE|

 Charles de Gaulle - CDG - is the largest airport near Paris and the second in Europe in terms of the number of people transported after London Heathrow.

 It is located 23 kilometers northeast of Paris and is connected to the city by suburban RER B and high-speed TGV train, highway, several bus lines and taxis.
 It was one of the first in Europe to introduce an integrated transport system.